 You may email your resume directly to your CCI Recruiter as Word document or PDF file attachment after your application has been submitted.
 A current business-ready resume is acceptable.

-NOTE: All documents that you submit, or are submitted on your behalf, in support of your application for admission to Drexel University become the property of the University, and will under no circumstances be released to you or any other party.
+All documents that you submit, or are submitted on your behalf, in support of your application for admission to Drexel University become the property of the University, and will under no circumstances be released to you or any other party.
 Documents sent to Drexel may take up to two weeks to be processed after having been received.

 Completion of Application and Materials

 Once you submit a complete application and all materials are received, your file will be sent to be reviewed by The CCI Admissions Review Board.
 Files are reviewed on a rolling basis meaning that as soon as all of your materials are received, the review process can begin.
-Decisions are reached and communicated within 6-8 weeks.
+Decisions are reached and communicated within 6 to 8 weeks.
 The Discover Drexel Portal will indicate when your file is complete and when a decision is rendered.